 - Status Anxiety: If using negatively impacts my status with my peer group or the group I aspire to be a part of.

 With the help of our supporters, Breaking The Brand raised the funds to launch a pilot RhiNo Campaign: Is it worth the risk? which was launched on the 15th September 2014.
-Since then we have run five campaigns, which are summarised below, the most recent campaign first.
+Since then we have run six campaigns, which are summarised below, the most recent campaign first.
 Breaking the Brand has researched and prepared the evaluation process to measure the impact of the campaigns on the target group.

 RhiNo Campaign 5: The Gift Of Bad Luck